maxpenner/DECT-NR-Plus-SDR/README.md

 With the [GPIOs of an USRP](https://files.ettus.com/manual/page_gpio_api.html), the SDR can create pulses that are synchronized to DECT NR+ events, for instance the beginning of a wirelessly received beacon.
 The generation of pulses is controlled by each firmware individually.
 The example [firmware p2p](#p2p) contains logic to export one pulse per second (PPS).

 A PPS signal itself is a frequently used clock for other systems.
-For example, a Raspberry PI can be disciplined with a PPS and at the same time act as a PTP source which itself operates synchronously with the PPS ([pi5-pps-ptp](https://github.com/maxpenner/pi5-pps-ptp)).
+For example, a Raspberry Pi can be disciplined with a PPS and at the same time act as a PTP source which itself operates synchronously with the PPS ([pi5-pps-ptp](https://github.com/maxpenner/pi5-pps-ptp)).
 Such a PTP source can then be used to discipline further systems:

 - The SDR's [host computer can synchronize to PTP](https://github.com/maxpenner/pi5-pps-ptp/blob/main/docs/client.md) such that the operating system time and the USRP sample count run synchronously.
 - The PPS is stable enough to allow deriving higher clock speeds, for instance 48kHz for distributed wireless audio applications.